hack-rice/feather/README.md

 ## How to get it started

 This all assumes that you have a running version of [Quill](https://github.com/techx/quill) _somewhere_, as that's kind of the point.
-Then, you'll need to copy and paste the `example.env` file into your own `.env` file in the same directory, changing the environment variables as necessary.
+You'll also need to copy and paste the `example.env` file into your own `.env` file in the same directory, changing the environment variables as necessary.

 Note that `MONGODB_URI` and `DB_NAME` refer to the database quill uses on its backend.
-If you've deploy quill with heroku, you can find some of this info in the generated Config Vars and the rest by digging around in mLab.
+If you deployed quill with heroku, you can find some of this info in the generated Config Vars and the rest by digging around in mLab.

 ## evaluate.py